272 online

 You'll get emails whenever I post articles on OpEd News

-Gary Lindorff is a poet, writer, blogger and author of several nonfiction books, a collection of poetry, "Children to the Mountain" and a memoir, "Finding Myself in Time: Facing the Music" Over the last few years he has begun calling himself an activist poet, channeling his activism through poetic voice.
-He also writes with other voices in other poetic styles: ecstatic, experimental and performance and oracular.
+Gary Lindorff is a poet, writer, blogger and author of five nonfiction books, three collections of poetry, "Children to the Mountain", "The Last recurrent Dream" (Two Plum Press), "Conversations with Poetry (coauthored with Tom Cowan), and a memoir, "Finding Myself in Time: Facing the Music".
+Lindorff calls himself an activist poet, channeling his activism through poetic voice.
+He also writes with other voices in other poetic styles: ecstatic, experimental and performance and a new genre, sand-blasted poems where he randomly picks sentence fragments from books drawn from his library, lists them, divides them into stanzas and looks for patterns.
+Sand-blasted poems are meant to be performed aloud with musical accompaniment.

 garylindorff.wordpress.com